Kingxukai/linux/Documentation/bpf/verifier.rst

 Register value tracking
 =======================

-In order to determine the safety of an eBPF program, the verifier must track the range of possible values in each register and also in each stack slot.
+In order to determine the woke safety of an eBPF program, the woke verifier must track the range of possible values in each register and also in each stack slot.
 This is done with ``struct bpf_reg_state``, defined in include/linux/ bpf_verifier.h, which unifies tracking of scalar and pointer values.
 Each